tn-digital-volunteer/covid19tn-ui/README.md

  - People who is going to contribute should raise issue
  - Issues will be assigned to the people who is intrested
  - They can submit pull request to close particular issue
+ - If someone sumits pull request directly it will be rejected